 After everything went down, A$AP reportedly went to the police station voluntarily to talk about what happened.
 TMZ reported that he was arrested “immediately” and that the American embassy wasn’t even notified, which is totally against protocol.
 It seems that around the same time, A$AP himself commented on his Instagram post, saying, “IM INNOCENT” and “THEY TRYNNA ARREST ME OUT HERE NOW, SMH.”

 Shortly after all that, a Swedish court ordered for him to be held for two weeks in a pretrial detention because they think he’s a flight risk.
-He’s also been denied bail, according to Swedish paper Dagens Nyheter.
+While there have been reports of A$AP being denied bail, Sweden does not have a bail system.
 That said, A$AP’s lawyer, Henrik Olsson Lilja, said the rapper is going to appeal the case, is not a flight risk, and would return to the country if he has to go to trial.

 The “Inhumane” Facility